 The music is infectious, and the opening song, My What a Happy Day is still stuck in my head, hours after watching.
 Fe Fi Fo Fum is funny, with Willie messing up the lyrics (this is still quoted by my father to this day) and forgetting his place in the song.
 My Favorite Dream is great, because it’s not just a beautiful song, it’s a plea to whoever is listening to be kinder to one another.
 It really reminds me of Over the Rainbow in that it’s an escape song for the singer, thinking of a better place to be, and My Favorite Dream now has a haunting side to it that the lyrics belie.
 A lot of the melodies for these songs are also fitted into the score, tying the music and songs together.

 My RATING for PART FOUR: BEANSTALK is 23 / 25.

 While this film has it’s good and bad moments, there really is a lot to celebrate here.
 The ‘Mickey and the Beanstalk’ segment is worth the price of admission, though it is somewhat tainted by the framing device.
-The Bergen segments are droll and uninteresting, have very few good lines and kind of creepy now.
-The Bongo segment has good animation and effects with a good song, yet the message is the worst message that Disney has put out there.
+The Bergen segments are droll and uninteresting, have very few good lines and are kind of creepy now.
+The Bongo segment has good animation and effects with a good song, yet the message is the one of the worst that Disney has ever put out there.
 Finally, the opening portion is just happy, light fluff without much substance other than to get Jiminy Cricket back in a film.
 He’s a good character, but not good enough to save this film.

 My OVERALL Rating is 65%.